Choosing the Right Tree for a Magical Christmas

 The finishing touches complete your traditional Christmas tree:

-I like to use lots of stems to create a floral crown that sits as a tree toppers.
-By doing this I feel like its a nice alternative to using a tradition star or angle.
+I like to use lots of stems to create a floral crown that sits as a tree topper.
+By doing this, I feel like it's a nice alternative to using a traditional star or angel.
 It gives a nice creative feel to your tree.

 Use a fabric skirt in velvet, plaid, or faux fur to cover the tree stand.
 This adds warmth and hides unsightly bases.

-Hope you guys have enjoyed this little read.
-I really enjoyed writing this, christmas is such a special and magical time.
-So whatever your plans are and whoever with, get a tree up and let it make YOU feel magical!
-Remember Lavish is a community you are never alone, especially not at christmas.
+I hope you have enjoyed this little read.
+I really enjoyed writing this; Christmas is such a special and magical time.
+So whatever your plans are and whoever you are with, get a tree up and let it make YOU feel magical!
+Remember, Lavish is a community; you are never alone, especially not at Christmas.
 Our emails and DMs are always open.

 Ash xx